Reading Aggregates

 Singleton aggregates

-Use the literal global as the aggregate ID:
+Use the literal global as the aggregate ID for one-per-type aggregates:

 curl https://myapp.j17.dev/config/global \